bipropellant/hoverboard-firmware/README.md

-  unsigned char len;  // len is len of bytes to follow, NOT including CS unsigned char cmd;  // read or write unsigned char code; // code of value to write int16_t pwm1;       // absolute value ranging from -1000 to 1000 ..
-Duty Cycle *10 for first wheel int16_t pwm2;       // absolute value ranging from -1000 to 1000 ..
+  unsigned char len;  // len is len of bytes to follow, NOT including CS unsigned char cmd;  // read or write unsigned char code; // code of value to write int pwm1;           // absolute value ranging from -1000 to 1000 ..
+Duty Cycle *10 for first wheel int pwm2;           // absolute value ranging from -1000 to 1000 ..
 Duty Cycle *10 for second wheel unsigned char CS;   // checksumm
 };